Regardless of the type, the main purpose of MVP is to learn at the least possible cost.

 What exactly does this mean?

 There is no demand?
 Your landing page sucks?
 You’ve chosen the wrong CTA?
 You’ve chosen the wrong keywords?
-You haven’t spent enough on advertising to reach to the point of conversion?
+You haven’t spent enough on advertising to reach the point of conversion?

 Unless you carefully plan your experiment and formulate a clear hypothesis before launching, you’ll be left with many questions and no answers.
 So instead of learning something valuable, you’ll get more confused.